Water cremation: Process

 This alkaline hydrolysis process has been championed by a number of ecological campaigning groups, for using 90 kWh of electricity, one-quarter the energy of flame-based cremation, and producing less carbon dioxide and pollutants.
 It is being presented as an alternative option at some British crematorium sites.
-As of August 2007, about 1,000 people had chosen this method for the disposition of their remains in the United States.
+As of August 2007, about 1,000 people had chosen this method for the disposal of their remains in the United States.
 The operating cost of materials, maintenance, and labor associated with the disposal of 2000 lb of remains was estimated at $116.40, excluding the capital investment cost of equipment.

 Alkaline hydrolysis has also been adopted by the pet and animal industry.
 A handful of companies in North America offer the procedure as an alternative to pet cremation.
-Alkaline hydrolysis is also used in the agricultural industry to sterilize animal carcasses that may pose a health hazard, because the process inactivates viruses, bacteria, and prions causing transmissible spongiform encephalopathy.
+Alkaline hydrolysis is also used in the agricultural industry to sterilize animal carcasses that may pose a health hazard, because the process inactivates viruses, bacteria, and prions that cause transmissible spongiform encephalopathy.